 Advice for British nationals with mental health needs, their families and carers, to prepare for travelling and living abroad.

 This guide explains some differences in laws and practices in other countries.
-It includes information on how the Foreign and Commonwealth Office (FCO) can help British nationals abroad, if they need it.
+It includes information on how the Foreign, Commonwealth & Development Office (FCDO) can help British nationals abroad, if they need it.

-It complements the FCO’s general information on consular assistance: Support for British nationals abroad: a guide.
+It complements the FCDO’s general information on consular assistance: Support for British nationals abroad: a guide.

-See FCO Travel Aware poster Mind How You Go.
+See FCDO Travel Aware poster Mind How You Go.
 This may be printed and used as a helpful reminder.